-Your TA and PMs will run an optional weekly discussion, which we will schedule, with your input, during the first week.
+Your TAs and PMs will run an optional weekly discussion, which we will schedule, with your input, during the first week.
 The goal of the optional weekly discussion is to provide a place to learn more and to get help in a more structured way than office hours.

-Your instructors, TA, and PMs will also have regularly scheduled office hours and be available by appointment if these do not work.
+Your instructor, TAs, and PMs will also have regularly scheduled office hours and be available by appointment if these do not work.
 We will schedule office hours in the first week to maximize opportunities to attend.

 We will use an online discussion group on Piazza as well.
 We will enroll you.
 The link is on the course web page.
 The intent is to have multiple venues for discussion with different styles so that all students feel comfortable participating.
 If you have a question, answer, or comment, please put it forward.
 If you're too scared, you can put it forward anonymously on Piazza.
 We will try our best to answer.
+We may switch from Piazza to something else, but the principle will be the same.